alemart/surgescript/docs/engine/sensor.md

 `status`: number, read-only.

 The type of the brick colliding with the sensor (0: no brick, 1: obstacle, 2: cloud).
+To detect if the sensor is colliding with something, check if its status is non-zero, i.e., `sensor.status != 0`.

 Functions
 ---------